DizzyHSlightlyVoided/URandomGen/README.md

 Licenses
 --------

-The URandomGen library is released under the [FreeBSD license](LICENSE.md).
+The URandomGen library is released under the [three-clause BSD license](LICENSE.md).
 All of the classes herein are derived from existing principles; see [LICENSE-ThirdParty.md](LICENSE-ThirdParty.md) for more information.